phawk/happi/README.md

 Happi is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](./LICENSE).

-An exception to this, is our [support widget](https://github.com/phawk/happi-widget) which you can embed on your website.
+An exception to this, is our [Support widget](https://github.com/phawk/happi-widget) which you can embed on your website.
 To avoid issues with AGPL, the widget is released under the MIT license.